gottacatchenall/ms_sampling_effort/manuscript.md

 Here distinguish between: a species _occurring_, a species being _observed occurring_, two species being observed _co-occurring_, and two species being observed _interacting_ (@fig:taxonomy).
-In this manuscript, we refer to species either as "interacting" (two species co-occur and possibly interact) or "not-interacting" (two species that, regardless of whether they co-occur, neither exhibits any meaningful effect on the biomass of the other).
-In
+In this manuscript, we refer to species either as "interacting"---two species co-occur (and, at least sometimes, interact)---or "not-interacting" (two species that, regardless of whether they co-occur, neither exhibits any meaningful effect on the biomass of the other).
-@fig:taxonomy we see that, under our definition, observing two species co-occurring is a prerequisite for observing an interaction between two species.
+In @fig:taxonomy we see that, under our definition, observing two species co-occurring is a prerequisite for observing an interaction between two species.
 But species are not observed with equal probability but instead in proportion to their relative biomass---you are much more likely to observe a species of high relative abundance than one of very low relative abundance [@Poisot2015SpeWhy].
-This assumes positive or negative associations in co-occurrence [@Cazelles2016TheSpe] do not cause the joint probability of observing two species together to diverge from the marginal probability of seeing either species (perhaps  because this interaction is "important" for both species), but later we show increasing strength of associations leads to increasing probability of false-negatives in interaction data.
+This assumes that there are no associations in species co-occurrence due to an interaction (perhaps because this interaction is "important" for both species) [@Cazelles2016TheSpe], but here we show increasing strength of associations leads to increasing probability of false-negatives in interaction data.
 Further observed co-occurrence is often equated with meaningful interaction strength, but this is not necessarily the case [@Blanchet2020CooNot; @Strydom2021RoaPre].
 Bears and salmon _interact_---a bear and the microbes in the soil of a dens interact, but less so.

 ![Taxonomy of false-negatives in data for two hypothetical species A and B, where in reality A and B do interact in some capacity.](./figures/concept_v3.png){#fig:taxonomy}

-Here, we show that the probability of observing a true "not-interaction" between species depends on sampling effort, and suggest that surveys of species interactions can benefit from simulation modeling of detection probability [@Jordano2016SamNet].
+Here, we show that the probability of observing a actual "non-interaction" between species depends on sampling effort, and suggest that surveys of species interactions can benefit from simulation modeling of detection probability [@Jordano2016SamNet].
 We demonstrate that the realized false-negative rate of